Recreating an Early Roman Feast – Push for Pennsic 2004

 - A Taste of Ancient Rome by Ilaria Gozzini Giacosa – Internet Archive

-This feast was not only a culinary challenge but a celebration of historical flavors brought to life with modern tools under historical constraints.
+This feast was not only a culinary challenge, but a celebration of historical flavors brought to life with modern tools under historical constraints.
+It remains one of my favorite examples of how practical planning, historical curiosity, and a little stubborn determination can turn a primitive site into a memorable feast hall.

 No comments: